-“I thought it was just economic desperation,” she says by phone from her Roanoke home, washing dishes and talking about her searing new book, “Dopesick: Dealers, Doctors, and the Drug Company that Addicted America,” which charts the rise of an opioid epidemic that started in Southwest Virginia and is now blamed for 145 American deaths daily.
-Roughly a year ago, data emerged showing that Martinsville had the number one opioid prescribing rate in the country.
+“I thought it was just economic desperation,” Macy says from her Roanoke home while talking about her searing new book, “Dopesick: Dealers, Doctors, and the Drug Company that Addicted America.”
+With devastating clarity, the author charts the rise of an opioid epidemic that began in Southwest Virginia and is now blamed for 145 American deaths daily.
+Data emerged a year ago showing that Martinsville had the number one opioid prescription rate in America.

-The catch was that these drug reps said it was addictive in less than 1 percent of all cases, using virtually no scientific data to back the claim up.
+As part of their assault on common sense, these drug reps argued that OxyContin was addictive in less than 1% of all cases, using virtually no scientific data to back the claim up.

-“The [Food and Drug Administration] allowed them this squishy claim that Purdue trumpeted as fact.
+“The FDA allowed them this squishy claim that Purdue trumpeted as fact.
 It was repeated over and over again like a game of telephone gone awry, as I write in the book,” Macy says.
 “So many forces at work created this perfect storm: from a big push in managed care insurance that covered pills but not physical therapy, to all the money that was spent by pharma on lobbyists and political contributions.”

 And just how much money are we talking?
 Try a billion in lobbying efforts alone, eight times more than the gun lobby, according to Macy.
-Her book may seem a little late, but that’s not the fault of the author.
-In 2013, she wrote a three-part series for the Roanoke Times about how heroin use had suddenly jumped into the middle and upper class suburbs.
+Her book may seem like it's arriving a little late, but that’s not the fault of the author.
+In 2013, she wrote a three-part series for The Roanoke Times about how heroin use had suddenly jumped into middle and upper class suburbs.

-Since the publication of "Dopesick," the author has kept in touch with her opiate sources, however, namely grieving mothers still grasping at memories of loved ones.
-It’s easy to see why they opened up to her, Macy not only has a warm and engaging personality but the burning curiosity and empathy of a top-tier narrative journalist.
-By the time she went back to her agent with ideas for her third book, the heroin problem and its connection to gateway opioid pills were much better known and her publisher got behind the idea.
+Since the publication of "Dopesick," the author has kept in touch with many of her sources: namely, grieving mothers still grasping at memories of loved ones.
+It’s easy to see why they open up to her, Macy not only has a warm and engaging personality but the burning curiosity and empathy of a top-tier journalist.
+By the time she went back to her agent with ideas for her third book, the heroin problem and its connection to gateway opioid pills were much better known.
+Her publisher finally got behind the idea.

 “With the decline of newspapers, we don’t cover these distressed communities anymore,” Macy points out.
 “Also we don’t go back and say how are people doing there now. … I really think [journalist] Robert Caro’s ‘time equals truth’ is true.”

-Macy admits the topic of her new book is a depressing one – pages filled with wasted and traumatized lives, as well as many angelic heroes who take on the system and help those suffering through addiction.
-But she’s such a skilled writer and reporter, really a Virginia treasure, that she found enough moments of humor and historical context -- you’ll learn the term ‘hipsters’ came from Chinese opium smokers leaning on their hips, for example -- to allow the reader to soldier through accumulating horrors, while getting a panoramic view of our pill-happy society and its history.
+Macy admits the topic of her latest book is a depressing one.
+Pages are filled with wasted and traumatized lives, as well as angelic heroes who take on the system and help those suffering.
+However she’s such a skilled writer and reporter, really a Virginia treasure, that she found plenty moments of humor and historical context -- for example, you’ll learn the term ‘hipsters’ came from Chinese opium smokers leaning on their hips.
+Her hungry curiosity allows the reader to soldier through horrors while establishing a panoramic view of our pill-happy society.

-What she saw in the doctor’s letter sent chills up her spine.
+What she saw in the doctor’s letter still gives her chills.

-“He says something like if we don’t get a handle on this problem, we’re going to get so numbed out we’re going to elect a despot,” she says.
-“Thank god for archives!”
+“He says something like, if we don’t get a handle on this problem, we’re going to get so numbed out we’re going to elect a despot,” she recalls.
+“Thank God for archives!”

-“[Rural voters] are not stupid, but hey, the Democrats weren’t even talking about helping them out,” she says.
+“[Rural voters] are not stupid.
+But hey, the Democrats weren’t even talking about helping them out,” she says.
 “Trump was out there talking about saving coal, fixing the opioid problem.
-It was bunk. … But if you go to these places [former coal camps around St. Charles] with people living in burned-out houses.
-I’ve been to Haiti and places in the Third World, it looks worse than that.
+It was bunk … But if you go to these places [former coal camps around St. Charles] with people living in burned-out houses.
+I’ve been to Haiti and places in the [developing world], it looks worse than that.